 - Domesday: A Search for the Roots of England by Michael Wood

 - Icons of England, edited by Bill Bryson

 - The Etymologicon by Mark Forsyth

 - Empireland by Sathnam Sanghera

-For expert advice, my thanks go to S Root, C Thompson, G Townson, T Mbariti, Ruth & Garry Jones, Khalil S, Katherine Hammond, Hazel F, Maggie Trevelyan, Anthony Lewis.
+For advice and suggestions, my thanks go to S Root, C Thompson, G Townson, T Mbariti, Ruth & Garry Jones, Katharine S, Khalil S, Hazel F, Maggie Trevelyan, Anthony Lewis.
 Michelle Clare gets a special mention for support, subbing and contributions.
 And a massive thank you to the team at Aubergine for their time and enthusiasm to make the site look so good and work so well.
 Despite my best efforts, there may still be mistakes – please let me know so they can be amended.